-- 1. Remove the plinth from the inside of the Alpha® PS27-2220-PSU enclosure or from its shipping container. - 2.
+- 1. Place the plinth in position over the anchor holes. - 2.
 If used, place the vapor barrier material on the mounting surface. - 3.
 Mount the plinth box onto the four installed mounting bolts on the concrete floor. - 4.
 Secure the plinth with four 3/8 inch hex nuts, flat and lock washers (to be supplied by the installer). - 5.
 Check that the plinth is level from front-to-back and from side-to-side. - 6.
 Add shims as needed under one or two of the corners of the plinth, placing the shims as close as possible to the bolts.